AdaScanPro

 E-Commerce Sites Are the #1 Target for ADA Lawsuits

-77% of all digital accessibility lawsuits target online stores.
-With 5,100+ cases filed in 2025 and mandatory federal standards coming April 2026, your checkout flow is a legal liability.
+79% of digital accessibility lawsuits now target online stores.
+With 5,000+ cases filed in 2025 and 2026 on pace for a record, your checkout flow is a legal liability.

 Online retail has become the primary battleground for digital accessibility lawsuits.
 Plaintiffs' attorneys use automated crawlers to identify non-compliant product pages, checkout forms, and navigation systems.
 A single inaccessible product image or broken form label can trigger a demand letter.
-The average settlement for an e-commerce ADA violation is $35,000, and serial plaintiffs are filing hundreds of cases monthly against online stores of every size.
-If your product catalog, shopping cart, or checkout flow fails WCAG 2.2 AA standards, you are exposed.
+A typical settlement runs $5,000–$30,000 plus $30,000+ in defense fees, and serial plaintiffs are filing hundreds of cases monthly against online stores of every size.
+If your product catalog, shopping cart, or checkout flow fails WCAG 2.1 AA standards, you are exposed.

 The E-Commerce Accessibility Challenge